About the Journal

 The Nordic Journal of STEM Education will consider papers of 6000 words or less, not including abstract (max 300 words) and references.
 Longer papers may be accepted if warranted by interest and quality of the contribution.
 We intend to publish continuously as papers become accepted for publication, with one Volume per calendar year.

 The journal accepts contributions written in English, or the Scandinavian Languages (Norwegian, Swedish or Danish).

 Contributions to the journal should be clear on methodology, reflection, results and references.
 The contribution should be of interest to people active in technical and natural science studies in higher education.
 It should primarily be reflective and not descriptive: the text should not merely describe what has been done, but also why and how and what the results are.
 The outcome needs to be put into relevant context.
 The contribution should be founded in pedagogical reasoning and use and refer to current academic pedagogical literature.
 The peer review needs to be explicit about the extent of scientific originality and quality.

-The magazine uses a standard review process.
+The journal uses a standard review process.
 After deciding whether the submitted contribution is of interest to the scope of the journal the editor sends the submitted contribution to at least two appropriate external reviewers.
 Based on the reviewers' recommendations, feedback is given to the authors on desirable changes.
 Final decision on accepting the submission is made based on how the authors have responded to the provided feedback, and is made by the editor in chief, if necessary in dialogue with other members of the editorial board.
 After a more or less extensive editing work, the article may be published.

 Open Access Policy